ALTERNATIVES TO POISON

 - Backyard chicken coops also attract rats.
 Consider putting rat-proof flooring in your coop.

 - Remove ivy—rats thrive in it—and replace it with native plants that offer wildlife habitat.
-Do not leave pet foot out and make sure garbage bags are tied tightly and secured—if you live in or manage an apartment building, make sure that dumpsters are kept closed at all times and preferably locked.
+Do not leave pet foot out and make sure garbage bags are tied tightly and secured.
+If you live in or manage an apartment building, make sure dumpsters are kept closed at all times and preferably locked.

 - Consider installing a barn owl box—but ONLY if everyone in your neighborhood commits to not using poison.
-See also www.hungryowl.org for more information and tips.
+See also the Hungry Owl Project for more information and tips.